 What follows is a distilled, actionable summary of that discussion, focused here on a growing problem: IAM sprawl, visibility blind spots, and the operational chaos that hides in plain sight.

-Our second post in this series will be available on March 9th, where we tackle a related silent threat: "privilege creep" - the buildup of excess access that can turn into a ticking time bomb.
-And on March 16th, look out for the third post, where we break down how to implement real-world, risk-aware access controls that move beyond check-the-box Zero Trust.
+In our second post in this series we tackle a related silent threat: "privilege creep" - the buildup of excess access that can turn into a ticking time bomb.
+In our third post, we break down how to implement real-world, risk-aware access controls that move beyond check-the-box Zero Trust.

 The identity tool sprawl problem